OpenStarbound/OpenStarbound/doc/lua/openstarbound/player.md

 #### `void` player.setDescription(`String` description)

 Sets the player's description.
-The new description will not be networked buntil the player warps or respawns.
+The new description will not be networked until the player warps or respawns.

 ---

+#### `void` player.refreshHumanoidParameters()

+Refreshes the active humanoid parameters by re-building the current humanoid instance.

+This must be called when certain values in the humanoid config would be changed by a parameter, such as the animationConfig and movementParameters.

+This is implicitly called whenever the current humanoid identity's species or imagePath changes.

+This has to network the humanoid identity and humanoid parameters as intialization arguments for the new instance, so only use it when necessary.

+#### `void` player.setHumanoidParameter(`String` key `Json` value)

+Sets a parameter that overwrites a value in the humanoid config.

+#### `void` player.setHumanoidParameters(`JsonObject` parameters)

+Replaces the current table of humanoid parameters that overwrite values in the humanoid config.

+#### `Maybe<Json>` player.getHumanoidParameter(`String` key)

+Gets a humanoid parameter.

+#### `JsonObject` player.getHumanoidParameters()

+Gets a table of all the humanoid parameters.

+---

+#### `JsonObject` player.humanoidConfig()

+Gets the active humanoid config.

+The humanoid config controls how the player is animated, as well as their movement properties.

+---

 #### `void` player.setSpecies(`String` species)

 Sets the player's species.
 Must be a valid species.

+Implicitly calls `player.refreshHumanoidParameters()` if species is changed.

 ---